dmcg/minutest/README.md

         val stack2 = Stack<String>()
     }

-    // Instead of extending JUnitTests, we declare a @TestFactory method.
-    // JUnit will run the tests returned
+    // the tests are defined here
-    @TestFactory fun test() = junitTests<Fixture> {
+    override val tests = tests {
         // Again the fixture is created once for each test fixture { Fixture() }